ajorgensen89/api_5/README.md

 ### Django.

-[Django](https://www.djangoproject.com/) is installed as the Python based web development framwork.<br>
+[Django](https://www.djangoproject.com/) is installed as the Python based web development framework.<br>
 [Django Signal](https://code.djangoproject.com/wiki/Signals) is used for profile creation.
 This includes the retrieval (create) and update (edit) operations for CRUD (create, read, undo or edit and delete).